-Our 6th mustread will help you join the Remote revolution, make the best of your teams of remote workers and become more productive.
-Managing remote workers seems difficult to those who are used to seeing their employees work in 9-to-5 schedules at the office.
+Our mustread will help you managing remote workers, which may seem difficult to those who are used to seeing their employees work in 9-to-5 schedules at the office.
 But in fact, managing remote workers is more effective as it is about the work and nothing but the work!
 Remote: Office Not Required (2013) targets all managers—‘old-school’ as well as ‘enlightened’ ones—in an effort to convince them that remote work is a trend they should embrace.
 The book is full of practical and valuable HR advice.
 In a world where remote work is gaining quick momentum, can managers still afford to ignore it?

 Remote is Fried and Hansson’s second bestselling how-to opus

 The authors of Rework (2010) and Remote (2013) are also the founders of the web-based software firm Basecamp, founded in 1999 in Chicago.
 With Remote, they gave themselves another opportunity to promote Basecamp, their project-management tool designed to help people work more effectively.